graphql-compose/graphql-compose/docs/basics/understanding-relations.md

 });
 ```

-And now you may create relations via `ObjectTypeComposer.addRelation` method in such way:
+And now we may create relations via `ObjectTypeComposer.addRelation` method like so:

 ```js
 AuthorTC.addRelation('posts', {